-On March 22, 2017, the day after Petitioner terminated the JVA with Geraci, counsel for Geraci, Michael R. Weinstein ("Weinstein"), emailed Petitioner the Complaint, premised solely on the allegation that the November Document is a completely integrated agreement for the Property.
+On March 22, 2017, the day after Petitioner terminated the JVA with Geraci, Michael R. Weinstein ("Weinstein"), counsel for Geraci, emailed Petitioner the Complaint, premised solely on the allegation the November Document is a completely integrated agreement for the Property.
 V2 E12 p.644, ln.12-17.
 Geraci's Complaint alleges:

-- (i) On November 2, 2016, [Geraci] and [Petitioner] entered into a written agreement for the purchase and sale of the [Property] on the terms and conditions stated therein.... [and] - (ii) [Petitioner] has anticipatorily breached the contract by stating that he will not perform the written agreement according to its terms.
-Among other things, [Petitioner] has stated that, contrary to the written terms, the parties agreed to a down payment... of \$50,000... [and] he is entitled to a 10% ownership interest in the [Property.]
+(i) "On November 2, 2016, [Geraci] and [Petitioner] entered into a written agreement for the purchase and sale of the [Property] on the terms and conditions stated therein."; and other things, [Petitioner] has stated that, contrary to the written terms, the parties agreed to a down payment... of \$50,000... [and] he is entitled to a 10% ownership interest in the [Property.]"